grompe/BTWTweak/README.md

   Velocity, and also level 1 of that enchantment can be found in trades or made in vanilla enchanter.

+- Hard-boiled eggs can be made from raw eggs in a cauldron.
+Complementary to this, if you place an egg on a padding block with an active light block above, it will hatch.
+This allows you to control the end result of eggs precisely.

+- Storage blocks for Wheat, Diamond Ingot, Coal, Charcoal, Coal Dust, Nethercoal, Sugar, Bone, Nitre, Potash, Ash, Flour (requires 9 of each).
+  All of them can be retrieved by crafting back to items.
+  Block of Bone can be only crafted by Hardcore Packing.

+- Block of Flesh, squishy block made of 9 Rotten Flesh by Hardcore Packing and uncrafted by hand.

+- Block of Sawdust, made of 16 Sawdust by Hardcore Packing and uncrafted by saw.

+- Block of Slime, sticky transparent block made of 9 slimeballs.
+Note that it doesn't affect piston mechanics like it does in later versions of Minecraft.

+- Redstone and Lapis are now handled by Hardcore Packing, and all of the above storage blocks.

 - Small BTW fixes such as correct soap, rope, padding and wicker block hardness;
   Gloom now consumes player's meat, mycelium and huge mushroom blocks no longer show swirling True Sight particles, even though mobs cannot spawn on them.